 Increasing the Cutting Height on Various Lawnmowers:

-We provide you the step-by-step procedure for increasing and adjusting the height on various lawnmower types.
+We provide a step-by-step procedure for increasing and adjusting the height of various lawnmower types.

 ● Equipment needed:

-For performing the height adjustment, you need a wrench set and a ruler.
-For measuring the tire pressures, a pressure gauge and an air pump are required.
-As a precautionary measure, we recommend wearing safety gloves while touching the mower blades.
+You need a wrench set and a ruler to perform the height adjustment.
+A pressure gauge and an air pump are required to measure tire pressure.
+As a precaution, we recommend wearing safety gloves while touching the mower blades.

 ● 1.
 Riding Lawnmowers:

 In riding lawnmowers, the cutting blades are mounted underneath the mowing deck.
 The mowing deck is a separate attachment to the main body of the mower.
-Lift link adjustments are used for making height adjustments.
+Lift link adjustments are used to make height adjustments.
 The entire procedure is detailed below:

 – Step 1: Park the mower on a flat surface:

-Before you make the height adjustment, it is better to park the riding lawnmower on a flat surface such as a driveway and set the parking brake.
+Before you adjust the height, it is better to park the riding lawnmower on a flat surface, such as a driveway and set the parking brake.
 It shall be easier for you to find the screws and nuts that drop on the floor instead of grass.

 – Step 2: Take precautionary measures:

 You would not want the engine to start during the height adjustment since you deal with the blades and the deck.
-Therefore, it’s a good idea to remove the ignition key from the switch.
-It would be even better to remove the spark plug wire as rotating the blades sometimes results in the engine starting up.
+Therefore, removing the ignition key from the switch is a good idea.
+Removing the spark plug wire would be even better, as rotating the blades sometimes results in the engine starting up.

 – Step 3: Adjust the tire pressure:

-Before increasing the height, we want to make sure that all the tires have the same pressure so that the mower isn’t tilted towards any particular side.
-To do this, you might need to use the tire pressure gauge to measure each tire’s air pressure and then use the air supply to fill up the tires.
+Before increasing the height, we want to ensure all the tires have the same pressure so that the mower isn’t tilted towards any side.
+You might need to use the tire pressure gauge to measure each tire’s air pressure and then use the air supply to fill the tires.

 – Step 4: Raise the deck side to side using lift link adjustment:

 The lift link adjustment on the deck lowers or raises the deck from the sides.
-Each full turn raises or lowers that particular side by 3/16th of an inch.
-For making the side-to-side adjustment, turn the blade sideways and measure its initial height from the ground using a ruler.
+Each complete turn raises or decreases that side by 3/16th of an inch.
+To make the side-to-side adjustment, turn the blade sideways and measure its initial height from the ground using a ruler.

 – Step 5: Raise the deck from front and back using adjustment nut:

-Now that we have performed the adjustment front to back, we also need to ensure that the mower’s pitch or rake is within the prescribed limits.
+Now that we have adjusted front to back, we must also ensure that the mower’s pitch or rake is within the prescribed limits.
 For this purpose, align the blade tip in front to back direction or longitudinally.
 Measure the blade tip’s height from the ground separately from the front and back.

 ● 2.
 Self-propelled lawnmowers:

 In self-propelled lawnmowers, the cutting blades are located underneath the deck.
-The deck is not a separate component and is part of the main body.
-Hence, it cannot be lowered or raised, as was the case for riding mowers.
+The deck is not a separate component but part of the main body.
+Hence, it cannot be lowered or raised, as for riding mowers.
 The procedure for carrying out the height adjustment is as described under:

 – Step 1: Park the mower on a flat surface:

 The lawnmower should be placed on a perfectly flat surface so that the height adjustment doesn’t cause an error in the blade’s cutting level.
-If it’s a gasoline-powered mower, turn the engine off and disconnect the spark plug wire.
+Turn the engine off and disconnect the spark plug wire if it’s a gasoline-powered mower.

 – Step 2: Locate the height adjustment lever: